 UN Global Compact

-We signed up to the UN Global Compact in January 2008.
+Mitsui Chemicals, Inc. signed up to the UN Global Compact in January 2008.
 In doing so, Mitsui Chemicals acknowledged its support and commitment to help tackle a wide range of global challenges and to promote sustainable growth as a responsible corporate citizen.
-In addition, Mitsui Chemicals participates in each of the subcommittees of the UN Global Compact Network Japan and is working to gather information.
-In fiscal 2018, the Company participated in each of the human rights education, ESG, WEPs (Women’s Empowerment Principles), supply chain, anti-corruption, and SDGs subcommittees.
+Since then, we have participated in subcommittees of the United Nations Global Compact Network Japan in our efforts to collect a variety of information.

 The Mitsui Chemicals Group will help resolve many of the challenges confronting the world today through its business activities while taking into consideration the 10 principles espoused under the United Nations Global Compact.